-Detailed knowledge about the wind speed and its variations is essential when evaluating the power performance, load levels

-- 5 and noise migration of modern wind turbines as these properties are highly dependent on the incoming wind conditions (Elliott and Cadogan, 1990; Larsen et al., 2005; Barlas et al., 2012; Aagaard Madsen, 2014; St. Martin et al., 2016).
+Detailed knowledge about the wind speed and its variation is essential to evaluate the power performance, load levels and noise migration of modern wind turbines as these properties are highly dependent on the incoming wind conditions (Elliott and Cadogan, 1990; Larsen et al., 2005; Barlas et al., 2012; Aagaard Madsen, 2014; St. Martin et al., 2016).

 Measuring the correct wind speed is a challenge.
 Often the wind speed is measured by a cup or sonic anemometer at a met mast two to three rotor diameters away, but if the mean wind direction is not exactly towards the wind turbine, the measured wind will not hit the rotor.
-Even if the wind direction is exactly towards the turbine, the correlation between the measured - 10 wind and the wind at the rotor will decrease with the distance, as smaller turbulence structures will change on their way to the turbine.
-Using a proper average time, e.g. 10 min mean values, the temporal and spatial discrepancies are somewhat averaged out, and a good correlation between wind speed and power is achievable.
+Even if the wind direction is exactly towards the turbine, the correlation between the measured wind and the wind at the rotor will decrease with the distance, as smaller turbulence structures will change on their way to the turbine.
+Using a proper average time, e.g. 10 min mean values, the temporal and spatial discrepancies are somewhat averaged out, and a fine correlation between wind speed and power is achievable.

-Another option is to measure the wind with an anemometer mounted on the spinner or the nacelle.
-In this case the spatial and temporal distance is not an issue, but the measured wind speed is distorted by the rotor.
-In addition the variation over the

-15 rotor plane is often significant due to shear, veer and turbulence - especially in complex terrain and wind farms - and this variation is not captured by an anemometer on the spinner or the nacelle.
+her option is to measure the wind with an anemometer mounted on the spinner or the nacelle.
+In this way the spatial and term oral distance is reduced, but the measured wind speed is distorted by the rotor.
+In addition the variation over the rotor plane is often significant due to shear, veer and turbulence - especially in complex terrain and wind farms - and this variation is not captured by an anemometer on the spinner or the nacelle.